tresor-del/tresor-del/README.md

 ## Current Projects
 I'm currently working on:

-- [UrlShortener](https://github.com/tresor-del/urlshortener.git) - An URLs shortener app
-- [1-fstapi](https://github.com/tresor-del/urlshortener.git) - A basic fastapi app using docker ( this is for learning )
+- API developpement with fastapi
+- databases
+- docker

 Feel free to explore my repositories and don't hesitate to reach out for collaborations!